 In a landmark decision in July 2010, the court returned its first conviction, finding Duch guilty of crimes against humanity and grave breaches of the Geneva Conventions of 1949, a series of four treaties that seek to regulate the conduct of armed conflict.
 The court sentenced him to 35 years’ imprisonment, indicating that this sentence would be reduced by the time served while awaiting the final judgment in his case.
 The Trial Chamber also granted a five year reduction in his sentence for a previous unlawful detention.
 Both the prosecution and the defense appealed the sentence.
-On appeal, the Supreme Court Chamber increased the sentence to life imprisonment and revoked the five year reduction in his sentence.
+On appeal in February 2012, the Supreme Court Chamber increased the sentence to life imprisonment and revoked the five year reduction in his sentence.

 Defendants: Khieu Samphan, former head of state of Democratic Kampuchea; Nuon Chea, former deputy secretary of the Communist Party of Kampuchea; Ieng Sary, former foreign minister; and Ieng Thirith, former social affairs minister.

 The defendants were charged in 2010 with crimes against humanity, grave breaches of the Geneva Conventions of 1949, and genocide against the Muslim Cham and the Vietnamese.
-Ieng Thirith was found mentally unfit to stand trial and was removed from the case.
+In 2012, Ieng Thirith was found mentally unfit to stand trial and was removed from the case.
 She died in August 2015.
 Her husband, Ieng Sary, died in March 2013.

-Initial hearings for Case 002.1 began in November 2011, with the defendants limited to Khieu Sampan and Nuon Chea.
+Initial hearings for Case 002/01 began in November 2011, with the defendants limited to Khieu Sampan and Nuon Chea.
 Thirty-one civil parties were among the witnesses.
 In addition, more than 100,000 people came to the court to watch from the witness gallery.
 Both men were convicted in August 2014 and sentenced to life in prison.
 The defendants appealed these convictions to the tribunal’s Supreme Court Chamber, who in November 2016 ruled to acquit on some of the charges, but nevertheless upheld the Trial Chamber’s sentences of life imprisonment.

 Cases 003 and 004

 If the closing orders are appealed, the Pre-Trial Chamber will ultimately determine whether each of these three cases moves forward to indictment or whether the dismissal should be maintained.
-The advancing age of the suspects and the willingness of the Cambodian government to cooperate with any possible arrest and prosecution present possible challenges.
+The advancing age of the suspects and the unwillingness of the Cambodian government to cooperate with any possible arrest and prosecution present possible challenges.
 And although the Cambodian government and the international community continue to provide funding for the operation of the court, which relies heavily on voluntary contributions raised by the United Nations, obtaining that support each year requires considerable diplomatic effort.